Tokyo Marathon

 • Entry is primarily via lottery — entrants must register for the public lottery or apply through designated categories (elite, charity, tour operator)

-• Elite entry requires meeting the Tokyo Marathon elite qualifying standards (national/international record or specified qualifying times) and approval by the race organizer
+• Elite entry requires meeting the Tokyo Marathon elite qualifying standards and approval by the race organizer

 • Wheelchair and para-athlete categories require classification documents and prior approval by the organizer